 What do I do if I am unsure if I should take a test?

 As each instance unique, if you feel the guidance doesn’t cover your own circumstances, please speak to the test facility.
 They will have the final view on whether they can offer a test.

 Note: The temporary advice found in this document supersedes equivalent advice found within equivalent company policies and procedures.
 Where discrepancies in the advice given occurs, please follow the advice within this document or contact firstname.lastname@example.org for further advice.

-Wherever practicable, remote working should be undertaken on corporate laptop with remote access capability, or via corporate BlackBerry mobile devices.
+Wherever practicable, remote working should be undertaken on corporate laptops with remote access capability, or via corporate BlackBerry mobile devices.
 These may be used to process information up to and including OFFICIAL-SENSITIVE with descriptor e.g. PERSONAL, COMMERCIAL or SNI.

-Corporate desktops must not be removed from Sellafield facilities - they don’t have the correct packages installed for homeworking.
+Corporate desktops must not be removed from Sellafield facilities - they have not got the correct packages installed for homeworking.

 How do I access the network remotely?

 If you have an RSA token (SecurID), please log in as normal using Pulse Secure, connect to the network and allow it to synchronise automatically.
 Once connected, your Outlook folders will update (e.g. emails).
 You will also be able to access your file shares, folders and documents.